noiseprotocol/noise_spec/noise.md

      payload.
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

- 4.  **Encryption to a known recipient, weak forward secrecy if the sender's private key has been compromised.**  This payload is encrypted based on an ephemeral-ephemeral DH.
-However, the binding between the recipient's alleged ephemeral public and the recipient's static public key has only been verified based on DHs involving both those public keys and the sender's static key pair.
-Thus, if the sender's static private key was previously compromised, the recipient's alleged ephemeral public key may have been forged by an active attacker (this is essentially a combination of a "KCI" attack enabling "weak forward secrecy").
-In this case, the attacker could later compromise the intended recipient's static private key to decrypt the payload.
+ *   **4 = Encryption to a known recipient, weak forward secrecy if the sender's private key has been compromised.**  This payload is encrypted based on an ephemeral-ephemeral DH.
+However, the binding between the recipient's alleged ephemeral public and the recipient's static public key has only been verified based on DHs involving both those public keys and the sender's static private key.
+Thus, if the sender's static private key was previously compromised, the recipient's alleged ephemeral public key may have been forged by an active attacker.
+In this case, the attacker could later compromise the intended recipient's static private key to decrypt the payload (this is a variant of "KCI" attack enabling a "weak forward secrecy" attack).
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

- 5. **Encryption to a known recipient, strong forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH.
-Assuming the ephemeral private keys are secure, and neither party is being actively impersonated by an attacker that has stolen its private key, this payload cannot be decrypted.
+ *  **5 = Encryption to a known recipient, strong forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH and well as an ephemeral-static DH with the recipient's static key pair.
+Assuming the ephemeral private keys are secure, and the recipient is not being actively impersonated by an attacker that has stolen its static private key, this payload cannot be decrypted.

-Secure Properties
+For one-way handshakes, the below-listed security properties apply to the handshake payload as well as transport payloads.

+For interactive handshakes, security properties are listed for each handshake payload.
+Transport payloads are only listed if they have different security properties than the previous handshake payload sent from the same party.
+If two transport payloads are listed, the security properties for the second only appy if the if the first transport payload was received.

                              authentication    confidentiality
                              --------------    ---------------